-These subsidies are repayable on a return to better fortune.
-In such cases, the recovered local bank repays all or part of the subsidies received previously, within the limit of an amount enabling it to payout the dividends on class B member shares.
+These subsidies are repayable up on a "return to financial health".
+In such cases, the local bank repays all or part of the subsidies received previously, up to a limit so as to ensure that it is in a position to distribute dividends on class B member shares.

-System at national level
+System at the national level

-Confédération Nationale du Crédit Mutuelis responsible in particular for ensuring the solidity of its network and proper operations of its affiliated banks.
+Confédération Nationale du Crédit Mutuel is responsible in particular for ensuring the solidity of its network and proper operations of its affiliated banks.
 To this end, it must take all necessary measures, in particular to ensure the liquidity and solvency of each of its affiliated banks and that of the network as a whole (Article L. 511-31 of the French Monetary and Financial Code).